 Camrosa or Santa Rosa area A rural region northeast of Camarillo, California may be referred to as Santa Rosa or Camrosa.
 Camrosa is believed to be a contraction of Camarillo and Santa Rosa.
 The area includes just over a five mile distance along Santa Rosa Road from the city limit east to Moorpark Road.
 The area is unincorporated as of 2007.
 Wired telephone service to the area appears to come from the Camarillo telephone exchange.
 Geographic features supporting these names include: Santa Rosa Valley, USGS feature ID 249122.
 Camrosa County Water District, 7385 Santa Rosa Road.
 Santa Rosa Elementary, 13282 Santa Rosa Rd., Pleasant Valley Elementary School Dist., USGS feature ID 249119.
 Arroyo Santa Rosa, a stream with USGS feature ID 238765.
 This Santa Rosa is not the same as the Sonoma County city.

 The Camarillo Promenade

 The Camarillo Promenade features 242,000 square feet of fine retail stores and restaurants, on approximately 29 acres, just off US Highway 101 at Las Posas Road.
 The Promenade is located just minutes from the Camarillo Premium Outlets, annually the most visited destination in Ventura County, and just west of the Edward’s Cinemas.

 For more information, please contact the City Economic Development Division at 800-643-5373.

-Visit the City of Camarillo's web site for additional information or see the PDF link below.
+Visit the City of Camarillo's web site for additional information.